-There are other resources available to writers, both free and paid.
+There are other resources available to writers and artists, both free and paid.
 We believe we're the best in the field.
 Here's why:

 - We are established.
 Duotrope was launched in 2005.
-Furthermore, our team has many decades of combined experience in both creative writing and publishing.
+Furthermore, our team has many decades of combined experience in writing and publishing.

 - We are professional.
-Duotrope is not a hobby; it's a serious business.
-We are not interns or volunteers.
+Duotrope is a business.
+We are not hobbyists, interns, or volunteers.
 Our team is highly trained and committed to the work we do.

 - We are informative.
 No other writers' resource has the vast amounts of data on publishers that we have.
 Also, we apply proprietary algorithms to make sure our statistical reports are as accurate and clean as possible.
 This helps writers make educated decisions on where to submit.

 - We are global.
 We list English-language publishers in over 40 countries.
-Also, Duotrope has had subscribers in every US state and territory and in over 70 other countries.
+Also, Duotrope has subscribers in every US state and in over 70 other countries.

 - We are impartial.
 Duotrope is ad-free.
 Also, publishers cannot pay us to list or promote their projects.
 We list any publishing project that meets our criteria.

 - We are proactive.
-We don't wait for information to come to us, like other writers' resources.
+Unlike other resources, we don't wait for information to come to us.
 Instead, we check each active listing's guidelines page for changes at least once a month.
 In addition to that, we run biannual audits of each listing, and we contact dozens of editors on any given day to make sure our information is still current.

 As a result, this makes us the most up-to-date writers' resource around.